Common Questions

 What happens during the 80 day timeline?

 - A full individual initial evaluation is conducted.
 After which, all parties will meet again to discuss and determine the student’s eligibility for gifted services.
+To qualify, students must meet the following criteria:

 What are some traits of a gifted child?

-- While all children are different and therefore may demonstrate their giftedness in different ways, there are some traditional characteristics which may stand out.
-WVAGT created a checklist to help parents and teachers who are considering referring children for gifted testing.
+- WVAGT created a checklist to help parents and teachers who are considering referring children for gifted testing.
 No child will have all of the boxes checked.
-However, if you find that you can check off about half of the boxes or more, gifted testing may be something to consider.
+However, if you find that you start checking off many of the boxes, gifted testing may be something to consider.
 Go to the “Resources” page of our website to access the checklist.